unfulvio/wp-php-console/README.md

 ## FAQ

 #### Is this an official plugin from PHP Console author?
 >No, but it makes use of Sergey's PHP Console library as it is.

 #### Does it work with Firefox, IE, Opera or other browsers?
 >No it doesn't, unless PHP Console browser extension is ported, for example, as a Firefox add-on.

 #### Can I use PHP Console in a live production environment?

->You *can* but it is probably not a good idea.
+>You *can* but it is definitely not a good idea.
 You should do your debugging and testing on a development/testing environment on a staging server or local machine.
 Likewise, you normally wouldn't want to turn on PHP error reporting or set `WP_DEBUG` to `true` in a live site as you wouldn't want to display error information to public.
 Furthermore, PHP Console allows execution of any remote PHP code through terminal - for this you can set a strong password and restrict the IP address range to access the terminal, but still it's not advisable.
-Besides putting your site at risk, you will also add more load to your server.
+Besides putting your site **at risk**, you will also add more load to your server.

 #### Why are PHP arrays shown as objects?
 >The JavaScript console prints PHP variables as JavaScript variables.
 Associative PHP arrays such as `['key1' => 'var2', 'key2' => 'var2', ... ]` are shown as objects; automatically indexed arrays like `[ 'var1', 'var2', ... ]` are shown as arrays.

 #### I got `Fatal error: Class 'PC' not found in 'my code'` - what's that?